Skip to main content

 Core Philosophy

 Continuous integration and continuous delivery transform software delivery from a manual, error-prone event into an automated, repeatable process.
 CI ensures that every code change is validated by automated builds and tests within minutes of being committed.
 CD extends this by automating the path from validated code to production deployment.
-The goal is to make releases boring — small, frequent, and low-risk rather than large, rare, and terrifying.
+The goal is to make releases boring --- small, frequent, and low-risk rather than large, rare, and terrifying.
+A pipeline that developers do not trust or do not wait for has failed at its primary purpose, regardless of how sophisticated it is.

 Key Techniques